baptistepepin/FINM-32900-PROJECT/README.md

 Diego:
 - [x] Look at CUSIP and the mapping of it in the different data sources for merging
 - [x] Create file `calculate_ratios.py` to calculate the ratios from the merged data
-- [ ] Create file to calculate the difference in ratios
 - [x] Update the `dodo.py` file to include all the tasks
 - [x] Complete report and create graphs